AlaaBadr/php-interview-task/README.md

     * Details page for events.
     * End-users click attend on preferred event.

+* APIs
+    * List events filtered by start date and end date, sorted by the closest start date and time in the date range specified.

 # Task Deliverables
 1. Git repo has:
     * Code implementing the above features.